rcmakes/website-hugo/README.md

 rcmakes.com website built with Hugo static site builder

-`public/` folder uploaded to this git repository for deployment on GitHub pages: https://github.com/rcmakes/rcmakes.github.io

 ## Viewing Your Changes

 `$ hugo server` to start the development server.